 Roberto Firmino Shines For Liverpool As Trent Alexander-Arnold Struggles Again

 Firmino has been the glue in the Liverpool attack, allowing Salah and Mane to take the plaudits.
-He has adapted a new interpretation of the No 9 role in England, and is the only player in the Premier League who can play in such a way.
+He has adopted a new interpretation of the No 9 role in England and is the only player in the Premier League who can play in such a way.
 With eight goals and seven assists, Firmino has been a hugely important part of the Reds’ success this season.

 Liverpool drew 0-0 at Brighton, and Roberto Firmino was the star man.
-The Brazilian striker scored twice and set up another.
+Roberto Firmino Shines For Strong Liverpool The Brazilian striker scored twice and set up another.
 However, Alexander-Arnold struggled again and is back to his old self, struggling to keep the ball in the box.

-Jordan Henderson was uncharacteristically poor against Liverpool, failing to contain Trent Alexander-Arnold and failing to get forward as much as usual.
+Jordan Henderson was uncharacteristically poor against Liverpool Roberto Firmino Shines For Strong Liverpool, failing to contain Trent Alexander-Arnold and failing to get forward as much as usual.
 His lack of movement allowed Liverpool to spring forward in numbers.
 At one point, he appeared to have given away a penalty, with his strong push on Nat Phillips being overturned by VAR.
 The defender was then substituted for Mason Greenwood after 63 minutes.

 Liverpool’s star striker Daniel Sturridge has been struggling to get back into form this season.
 The England international had hip surgery in May and flew out to Boston to train, but he has yet to find the form he was used to.